 IQ Option are one of the largest, and fastest growing, binary options brokers trading at present – find out why here.
 We review the new v4.0 platform, layout and how you can get the most from your trading account:

 Despite being relatively new to the sector, having formed in 2013, IQ have grown rapidly.
 This growth was due, in part, to offering low minimum deposits – making trading accessible to large numbers of traders, and ensuring they offered a smooth, enjoyable trading platform.

-The firm are CySec regulated ( and adhere to the MiFID guidelines) and have started to collect some of the more prestigious awards in the sector too – including ‘Most reliable binary options broker‘ in 2014, from MasterForex-V. The brand continues to grow and innovate and traders will be offered a demo account immediately on registering, without the need for a deposit.
-In late 2015, the firm was registered with the Financial Conduct Authority (FCA) – Reference 670182 – Added peace of mind for UK consumers.
+The firm are CySec regulated (and adhere to the MiFID guidelines) and have started to collect some of the more prestigious awards in the sector too – including ‘Most reliable binary options broker‘ in 2014, from MasterForex-V. The brand continues to grow and innovate and traders will be offered a demo account immediately on registering, without the need for a deposit.

 Updated v4.0 Platform review

 IQ Option have recently rolled out the much anticipated v4.0 platform to all traders.
 It is a visually stunning platform, and sets the gold standard for binary options brokers.

 The old strengths remain – it is a fully configurable platform.
 Traders can arrange trading windows as they wish – focus on just one, or manage a whole range – whatever suits the trader best.
 Our screenshot illustrates one ‘main’ window, with three other assets underneath.
 All can be traded simultaneously.